narvin42/genemod-expanded/README.md

 # clangen (now with 100% more cat genetics) (now with more disabilities)

 ### [Itch.io Page](https://sablesteel.itch.io/clan-gen-fan-edit)
-The ClanGen Server is removed because their censorship is hurting children.
 ### [Genemod Server](https://discord.gg/t6XqgQ46Jx)
 realistic-disabilites thread for bug reporting or mod support. note most bugs are upstream from me.